openstack-archive/fuel-plugin-contrail/doc/source/install_guide.rst

     .. image:: images/networking_setup.png

 #.
-If you plan to use Heat orchestration with autoscaling, you need to install Ceilometer too.
+If you plan to use Heat orchestration with autoscaling, install Ceilometer.

     .. image:: images/additional_services.png